OFFIS-mosaik/mosaik/docs/tutorials/demo1.rst

 has a parameter for its filename.

 Now, we need to connect the example model to the monitor.
-That's how we tell mosaik to send the outputs of the example model to the monotir.
+That's how we tell mosaik to send the outputs of the example model to the monitor.

 .. literalinclude:: code/demo_1.py
    :lines: 29-30